templado/documentation/README.md

 **If you have not read the previous documentation on View Models and the property attribute, now would be a good to do so**.
 Otherwise, you understand that you would now get a fully rendered page.

-Of course, it is also important to note that the "applyViewModel" method works with fragments as well.
-This means that you could change the order of operations.
-You can create the fragment, apply a View Model, create the Snippet from the rendered fragment, and apply that to your final document.
+Of course, it is also important to note that you can also change the order of operations here.
+You can quite easily load partial code as a Templado\Html Object, apply a ViewModel to get a rendered partial code block, and load that as a Snippet, and apply it to a more complex page document.

 This is quite useful if you want to combine static assets with dynamically created Snippets.

-Additionally it should be pointed out that, since you can load the code fragments from a file, it would be trivial to create well organized, reusable code fragment files.
+Additionally it should be pointed out that, since you can load the partial code from a file, it would be trivial to create well organized, reusable code fragment files.

+Which brings us to one final Snippet feature - SnippetLoader.

+One way that you can create Snippets from a file, is with Templado\SnippetLoader.
+It basically has one public function called "load", which takes in a Templado\FileName.

+If all you want to do is add a simple TextNode, then you can just create a file with your text.
+Of course, you will still want to wrap the text in a Templado namespace like in the above example.
+But other than that, you can simply instantiate a SnippetLoader, load your file, and pass the Text Snippet along.

+For more complex Snippets, you will want to add a DOCTYPE declaration to your file as well, so that Templado knows what kind of document it is working with.

+But again, all that is necessary is to call the load function, and you will get back a proper Snippet.

 And there you have it.
 We could keep adding more and more complex examples, but it should be clear at this point just how powerful this is.
 You can easily create more complex blocks of code that can be assembled in any number of ways.